MicroTransactionsMatterToo/RasterPainter/README.md

 - Multiple brushes (Solid Line, Path and Dynamic Shadow)

+### Tips
+- Hold SHIFT to draw straight lines
+- Check that Snap to Grid is turned off if you want smooth lines

 #### IMPORTANT!
 Due to limitations of Dungeondrafts modding API, layers are stored in your `.dungeondraft_map` file, which will increase file sizes, save and load times.
 This can be mitigated to an extent by modifying the *Render Scale* in settings **(requires _Lib to be installed)**

+#### Donations
+If this mod has been useful to you, feel free to drop me 5 bucks on my Ko-Fi.
+It's much appreciated